webplatform/docs/tutorials/canvas_notearsgame/index.md

 [[File:space-demo.png]]

-You can first [http://strd6.com/space_demo/ play the game] or [http://strd6.com/wp-content/uploads/2010/12/space_demo.zip view the source code for the game].
+Before you get started, try [http://strd6.com/space_demo/ playing the game] and [http://strd6.com/wp-content/uploads/2010/12/space_demo.zip viewing the source code for the game].

 ==Creating the canvas==

-In order to draw objects on the page, we'll need to create a canvas.
-Because this is a No Tears guide, we'll be using jQuery.
+To draw objects on the page, we'll need to first create a canvas.
+Because this is a No Tears guide, we'll use jQuery.

  var CANVAS_WIDTH = 480;